Rajavasanthan/rajavasanthan.github.io/src/assets/markdowns/when-the-student-is-ready-the-teacher-appears.md

 I don’t like to take selfies even with celebrities.
 But first time I my self went forward and asked Sudarsun can I have a selfi with you?
 The amount of knowledge and he delivers and the style and way he takes the class is most adorable.

-He also talks about making knowledge free for all.
-People who follows me in social media knows about my Vision about Education i started Each one Teach one has Non Profitable community to share knowledge, If you and your friend has 1 rupee each other and if you both exchange it finally you will have same 1 Rupee with each.
-But you and your friend have 1 knowldge/idea and if you both share it finally you both will 2 knowledge/idea or some time more than that.
-I am true beliver of this statement. i was happy that [Mr.Sudarsun Santhiappan](https://www.linkedin.com/in/sudarsun/) also shared this same thought and his vision to make the knowledge free and give access to all.
-I promised him that i will also join to his vision and make this happen.
+He also discusses the importance of making knowledge accessible to all.
+Those who follow me on social media are aware of my vision for education, which I initiated through the "Each One Teach One" nonprofit community aimed at sharing knowledge.
+I often illustrate the concept with a simple analogy: If you and a friend each have one rupee and you exchange them, you still end up with one rupee each.
+However, if you and your friend each possess one piece of knowledge or idea and you share them, you both end up with two or more ideas.
+I strongly believe in this notion.

+I was delighted to learn that Mr. Sudharshan shares the same belief and envisions a world where knowledge is freely accessible to all.
+I assured him of my commitment to joining his vision and contributing to its realization.

 ![sudharshan_selfi.jpg](assets/images/sudharshan_selfi.jpg)